We cannot do it all alone.

 You can truly determine a lot from these phone calls.
 You can get a feel for their energy through the conversation and the sound of their voice.
 Consider how at ease you feel talking to them on the phone and do not be surprised if you need to speak to a handful of therapists before finding the right one for you.

 When You Find Your Therapist

-That said, a good way to go into your first meeting is without too many expectations and know that it should take at least three appointments before you two are able to understand one another.
+That said, a good way to go into your first meeting is without too many expectations and knowing that it should take at least three appointments before you two are able to understand each other.
 Just like any new relationship, it takes time to get to know people.
-Also be patient with yourself in opening up and allow for feelings of vulnerability to come to the surface and again remember you do not have to do this alone.
+Also, be patient with yourself in opening up and allowing for feelings of vulnerability to come to the surface and, again, remember you do not have to do this alone.

 Courtney Jay Higgins is the Associate Editor at The Good Trade.
 She is also a Yoga Instructor, vegetarian, wellness and fashion enthusiast.
 Originally from Colorado, her soul found California when she came to get her degree in Visual Communications at the Fashion Institute Of Design & Merchandising.
 She has a background in telling a story through writing, creative direction and content creation.
 Check out her blog and Instagram for her unique perspective on the mergence of fashion and spirituality.